Threadstone-Wiki/Threadstone-Wiki/pages/unobtainables.md

 Falling blocks that are not very interesting in 1.12, but become interesting after updating to more recent versions:
 - Block 36
 - Piston Head
+- Silverfish stone variants

+Falling block 36 and falling piston heads cannot land at all in 1.12.
+They turn into air when they land.
+In more recent versions they can land, and enable one to create block 36 or multi-headed pistons, without having to crash the server in an update suppression.

-- Silverfish stone variants (because in recent versions they drop their items with the correct damage value)
+Silverfish stone variants are interesting after upgrading, because after upgrading do they drop the silverfish stone variant item with the correct damage value.

 Falling Blocks that are memes:
 - Downwards facing headless piston
 - Unlocked hopper

+Falling downwards facing headless pistons could be used for bedrock breaking.
+Without flying savestates that duplicate the falling headless pistons, this concept doesn't seem to go very far.
+Unlocked hoppers are a source of lag in storage systems, much to the dismay of all those for whom storage tech is a passion.

 # Blocks
 Every possible block id with every possible damange value can be created as a block using [word tearing](word-tearing.md).